smoeding/puppet-openssl/REFERENCE.md

 ##### <a name="-openssl_key--password"></a>`password`

 Use the supplied password to encrypt the key.
+Setting only a password without a cipher creates an unprotected key.

 ##### <a name="-openssl_key--path"></a>`path`